 The conflict between love and ego becomes clear when we review the seven components of love.
 Caring requires us to deflect concern from ourselves to another.
 Respect is only possible if we are not too caught up in ourselves.
 To know another we need to displace our interest from our own person.
 Giving goes counter to egotism.
 Receiving goes counter to pride.
 To accept another we need to tone down our ego-based judgements.
 The empathy needed for intimacy is only possible if we genuinely focus on another person, putting ourselves aside for the moment.
 Likewise, openness means pulling down our ego-defences.
 Trust and vulnerability are only possible if we are not afraid of being invaded or rejected by the other.

 A good relationship should not be any real achievement.
 It is sufficient if I'm nice to you because you are nice to me.
 This is a simple win-win form of conditional love.
 Yet even this is difficult for human beings.
 One reason for this difficulty is the presence of two egos.
 Another problem is due to incompatible ideas about how each partner thinks the other should behave.
 Also, whereas we see and directly experience all that we do for the other person and are very aware of our own needs, we are far less aware of what they do for us and of their needs.
 We feel our own hurts directly and painfully; we have to imagine what the other person really feels.
-Many of us do not make an active effort in this regard.
+Many of us do not make a sufficiently active effort in this regard.
+I think we all have a measure of autism.

 Unconditional love means loving the person irrespective of what they do, and even of how they treat us.
 It means loving the sinner, not the sin.
 The familiar example of unconditional love is mother's love.
 By contrast, father's love is conditional, requiring that the child live up to its parent's ideas.
 This means one is not loved for oneself but because one pleases.
 Note that 'mother's love' and 'father's love' are not to be taken literally, since they refer to archetypes.
 Thus an actual father might love in a predominantly motherly way, while his wife might love their child in a mainly fatherly mode.